H4oK3/Arsenal/ios/README.md

 	*A view generates new output to the user based on changes in the model.*

 	*A controller can send commands to the model to update the model's state (e.g., editing a document).
 It can also send commands to its associated view to change the view's presentation of the model (e.g., scrolling through a document, movement of document)*

+- Sign?
+Provision Profile?
+Entitlements?
+	* This blog is helpful: <https://wereadteam.github.io/2017/03/13/Signature/>.
+	* In short, device would verify if an app is signed by apple or verified apple developer's public. **Entitlements** contains configurations about a bunch of permissions, this is on the developer's side.
+A **Provision Profile** or **embedded.mobileprovision** contains that entitlements and a bunch of other important information, and it is zipped in the ipa and installed on each device, it is on our side.

+	  Use `security cms -Di embedded.mobileprovision` to check certain field.

+	  To re-sign the ipa, we can use [node-applesign](https://github.com/nowsecure/node-applesign).
+Or using `ldid` for pseudo-signing.

 ## Generic Prep work
 - SSH to IPhone: